bespinian/serverless-workshop/README.md

 ### Optional: Install Terraform

-Some optional extra topics also require Terraform, which you need to install on your machine. follow the [Terraform installation instructions](https://learn.hashicorp.com/tutorials/terraform/install-cli) and choose the installation method best suited for your operating system.
+Some optional extra topics also require Terraform, which you need to install on your machine.
+Follow the [Terraform installation instructions](https://learn.hashicorp.com/tutorials/terraform/install-cli) and choose the installation method best suited for your operating system.

 ## Level 0 - This is easy!